An Easy Lobster Scampi Recipe with Linguine Pasta

 • White wine – In our recipe, a splash of white wine adds brightness and acidity to our sauce, cutting through the richness of the butter.
 Pinot Grigio and Sauvignon Blanc both work beautifully, providing a crisp, refreshing flavor that complements the sweetness of the lobster.

 • Lemon juice – A splash of lemon juice adds a burst of citrusy brightness, elevating the flavors of your scampi.
-Its tangy acidity cuts through the richness of the sauce, balancing savory notes with a refreshing zing.

 • Lobster meat – Last but certainly not least, the star of the show – lobster meat.
 Sweet, succulent, and oh-so-delicious, lobster takes center stage in our scampi recipe.
 Whether you’re using tail, claw, or knuckle meat, its delicate flavor and tender texture will surely steal the spotlight and leave everyone craving more.